 Kevin Loker is a person (and journalist) curious about the role that web- and mobile-based social interactions play “in real life."
 He's currently thinking about that in the context of journalism, working on ideas about how media organizations can improve their operations by knowing more about their audience than ever before.

-Kevin is the Program Coordinator at the American Press Institute, where he organizes events, trainings and youth programs.
-Previously he was the Digital Coordinator at the Online News Association.
+Kevin is the program coordinator at the American Press Institute, where he writes and organizes events, trainings and youth programs.
+Previously he was the digital coordinator at the Online News Association.
 Recently he was a regular contributor at 10,000 Words.

 Kevin graduated from George Mason University in May 2012 with a B.A. in anthropology.
 Outside the lecture halls — where he maintained a 3.83 GPA on scholarship — he traded sleep for four years in leadership in Mason’s Office of Student Media, and additionally, two years of experience with professional media.
 As a student, Kevin contributed work to USA TODAY, mediabistro.com’s 10,000 Words and The Washington Post (where he was an online content editor and developed social media strategy for Washington Post Live).

 At Mason, he was considered a “Mason Celebrity” (really, he's been told this) largely because of his executive editor role at Connect2Mason.com, a student-run and online-only daily news outlet, a position he held for three years.
 Out of 251 entries, the young site received distinction in 2011 as one of only 24 Associated Collegiate Press "Online Pacemakers" — and the only college media outlet to win the distinction in the “online-only” category.